Pacifism in the United States: Quakers

 Much more influential in the long-run was the growing pacifism of the Quakers.
 They were eager and able to proclaim their message widely.
-They controlled Pennsylvania politics until they refused to fight the native Americans who were allied with the French enemy and attacking frontier farms.
+They controlled Pennsylvania politics until they refused to fight the Native Americans who were allied with the French enemy and attacking frontier farms.
 They therefore gave up power in 1755.
 During the American Revolution (1775–1783) their general policy was neutrality between the King and Congress, to not serve in the army, and not to pay war taxes.
 Quaker intellectuals and activists played a major role in developing an anti-war Peace Position and spreading the word in the new nation.
 In the Civil War (1861–1865), the destruction of slavery was a higher priority than pacifism.
 About a fourth of young Quakers fought in the army, and most supported the Civil War with taxes.

+New Nation

+In the 1790s when France battled Great Britain, foreign policy was bitterly debated.
+The Federalists led by Alexander Hamilton favored Britain; the Republicans under Thomas Jefferson favored France.
+Under the Federalists there was a undeclared naval conflict against France in 1798-1800 called the Quasi War.
+When Napoleon came to power in Paris, Jefferson and his Republicans turned against France, while continuing to oppose Britain.
+Jefferson wanted no entangling alliances.
+However the effort to boycott trade with both sides in the Foreign policy of the Jefferson administration hurt the US economy.

 War of 1812

-Opposition to the War of 1812 was strongest in New England, which conducted significant amounts of trade with the British Empire, and weakest in the Southern United States.
-Many New Englands opposed the war on political, economic and religious grounds.
-The war started during the Napoleonic Wars, and the ruling Democratic-Republican Party under presidents Thomas Jefferson and James Madison fiercely opposed seizures of American shipping by Britain and France and were hostile to both sides.
-From the French Revolutionary Wars onward, the British impressed American sailors who had once been British subjects (many of whom were deserters) into the Royal Navy and cut off U.S. trade with France.
-Jefferson tried to use the Embargo Act of 1807 to gain leverage by making exports illegal.
+Under President James Madison and his Republican Party there was a real War of 1812 against Britain in 1812-1815.
+Opposition to the war was strongest in Federalist New England, and New York which conducted significant amounts of trade with the British Empire, and weakest in the Southern United States.
+The war started when the Jefferson and Madison fiercely opposed seizures of American shipping by Britain and France and were hostile to both sides.
+The British impressed American sailors who had once been British subjects into the Royal Navy and cut off U.S. trade with France.
+Jefferson used the Embargo Act of 1807 to gain leverage by making exports illegal.
 This badly hurt the New England economy; smuggling exports into Canada resulted.
-Britain refused to rescind the 1807 Orders in Council.

 Jeffersonian war hawks led by Henry Clay and John Calhoun demanded war with Britain.
 Madison obliged in an effort to maintain American rights and honor in what contemporaries called, "The second war for independence."
 Vehement protests against "Mr. Madison's War" erupted in Federalist Party strongholds in New England.
-Three governors refused to place their state militias under federal control for duty outside the territory of their respective states.
-In the ensuing 1812 and 1813 United States House of Representatives elections, eight sitting New England congressmen were rejected by the voters, and several others saw the writing on the wall and declined to seek re-election.
+Three governors refused to place their state militias under Washington's control for duty outside the territory of their states.
+In the ensuing 1812 and 1813 United States House of Representatives elections, eight sitting New England pro-war congressmen were rejected by the voters, and several others saw the writing on the wall and declined to seek re-election.
 There was a complete turnover of the New Hampshire delegation.